ammeon/AWE/README.rst

 5. ecdsa (0.11)
 6. ctypes (1.1.0)
 7. argparse (1.3.0)
+8. setuptools (3.4.4)

 Install AWE
 ===========

-1. AWE runs on both Solaris and Linux, however the install scripts provided will only work on Solaris.
+1. AWE runs on both Solaris and Linux, and the install.sh script provided will work on both.
 2. AWE works from a AWE_HOME directory, so prior to beginning the installation set AWE_HOME environment variable to point to the location that you wish AWE to be installed to.
 AWE will create a cfg, xsd, log, license, etc directories for input files and logs.
 The wfeng package that comprises AWE, will be deployed to the lib/wfeng directory under AWE.
-3. If you wish AWE to be run by a different user to root, then set AWE_USER to the user to be run from.
+If a different directory structure is required then python setup.py install can be used instead.
+3. Default installation steps:

-4. Run bash install.sh to install AWE
+  a) set AWE_HOME to directory which to install AWE to
+  b) set AWE_USER to the user that should own the AWE directories.
+  c) Run 'install.sh' to install the AWE software. install.sh will install the AWE software, and set a wfeng alias in the user's profile

-5. Set an alias wfeng to point to <AWE_HOME>/lib/workfloweng.py if the install hasn't set one up for you
+4. Set an alias wfeng to point to <AWE_HOME>/lib/workfloweng.py if the install hasn't set one up for you
-6. Test the install with: wfeng -h
+5. Test the install with: wfeng -h
-7. The install will contain an example workflow and hosts file.

 AWE directory structure
 =======================